-Prime Minister Lee Hsien Loong’s government reacts quickly to criticism from journalists and does not hesitate to sue them, apply pressure to make them unemployable, or even force them to leave the country.
+Despite the “Switzerland of the East” label often used in Singapore government propaganda, the city-state does not fall far short of China when it comes to suppressing media freedom.
+Prime Minister Lee Hsien Loong’s government is always quick to sue critical journalists, apply pressure to make them unemployable, or even force them to leave the country.
 The Media Development Authority has the power to censor all forms of journalistic content.
-Defamation suits are common in the city-state and may sometimes be accompanied by a charge of sedition, which is punishable by up to 21 years in prison.
+Defamation suits are common and may sometimes be accompanied by a charge of sedition, which is punishable by up to 21 years in prison.
 As a result of judicial and financial pressure from the authorities, self-censorship is widespread, including within the alternative independent media.
 The red lines imposed by the authorities, known by journalists as “OB markers” (for out-of-bounds markers), apply to an ever-wider range of issues and public figures.
-As in many southeast Asian countries, governmental plans to legislate against “fake news” are seen as a threat to the freedom to inform.
-A proposed law that would allow the police to search homes and electronic devices without a warrant poses a grave threat to the confidentiality of journalists’ sources.
+The situation worsened significantly in 2018, with serious charges being pressed against five independent news websites and at least seven journalists and bloggers.
+The Singaporean authorities have also started sending journalists emails threatening them with up to 20 years in prison if they don’t remove offensive articles and play by the rules.

 151 in 2018